-First Aid revenues for fiscal 2023 increased compared to the prior fiscal year.
-This increase was driven primarily by increased activity in the wholesale distribution business, which accounted for growth of 12.0% and our continued investment in expanding the first aid van business, which accounted for growth of 10.5%.
+First Aid revenues for fiscal 2024 increased 12.1% compared to the prior fiscal year.
+This increase was driven by our continued investment in expanding the first aid van business, which accounted for growth of 10.1%, and growth from fiscal 2024's extra week of 2.2%.